mcarbonell/kratia-forums/DONE.md

         - **New Forum Proposals:** Eligible users can propose the creation of new forums.
     - Votations are linked to threads in a dedicated "Agora" forum.
     - Users can vote (For, Against, Abstain) on active proposals.
-    - Implemented "vote once per user per votation" logic.
+    - Implemented "vote once per user per votation" logic (vote stored in Firestore).
 - **Votation Outcomes & Execution:**
     - Automatic closing of votations when their deadline passes (checked on thread view).
     - Display of votation results (Passed, Failed Quorum, Failed Vote).